flopitta90/flopitta90/README.md

 - ⚡ Fun fact: I was born and raised in Argentina, I lived in New Zealand for 6 years and Now I am what is known as a Digital Nomad travelling around Europe with my Partner.

-- 🚀 I study at Henry, a Bootcamp specialising in learning how to develop Web Applications while travelling.
+- 🚀 I studied at Henry, a Bootcamp specialising in learning how to develop Web Applications while travelling.
 There I had the opportunity to develop my skills in key technologies such as JavaScript, CSS, Node.js and React.
 I also took part in their teaching assistant programme.
 Not only did I improve my technical skills, but I also learnt valuable skills in leading and coordinating groups.
 As a teaching assistant, I helped students with their integration into the study group and guided them through the first steps of the course.

 - 🏅 I am a little bit competitive, but I have always prefered the team sports.
 So for many years I played Hockey 🏑 and after some injuries and a surgery, I switched to Football (or Soccer, depending who is reading) ⚽